That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 |---|---|

-If you “want to avoid trouble at all costs” or “want peace of mind,” don’t hesitate to choose this SanDisk model.
+If you “want to avoid trouble at all costs” and “want peace of mind,” choose this SanDisk product without hesitation.

-Tied for 1st: Samsung microSD Express (Nintendo Licensed Product)
+Tied for 1st Place: Samsung microSD Express (Nintendo Licensed Product)

 | Item | Details |